SxC97/bklk-for-Ubersicht/README.md

 The time and date widgets should be centered on any display but the binary clock might need to be manually adjusted using the variables at the top of the document.I have included a Laptop version that should already be centered for 13" screens, a Landscape version that should be centered for 27" 4k monitors, and a Portrait version that should be centered for 27" 4k monitors in portrait mode.

 # FAQ

+###### Q: What color is your wallpaper?

+###### A: The hexcode of the color is #202020 and is a good match for bklk.
+This widget hasn't been tested with other colors.
+You can set a custom color in System Preferences/Desktop & Screen Saver/Colors/Custom Color...

 ###### Q: What's that widget in your menubar?